 For thicker hair, we suggest washing it every two or three days.
 To nourish the ends of your hair, it’s recommended that you frequently brush your hair to distribute the oils from your scalp to the ends of your hair.
 Nourishing shampoos are best for thicker hair.

-Things get tricky with oily hair.
+Things get tricky with greasy hair.
 Over washing your hair could cause even more problems like overproduction of sebum to compensate for continually stripping oils with an everyday wash.
-It’s best to wash every other day when you have oily hair.
+It’s best to clean every other day when you have oily hair.
 Try clarifying shampoos that contain ingredients like tea tree oil or eucalyptus.

 Since shampooing your hair can cause colored hair to fade, it’s crucial to choose products that are sulfate-free.
 It’s probably best to avoid washing every day, but shampoo as often as you see fit.
 Look for ingredients like keratin or argan oil which will help to nourish and rebuild hair that may be damaged from coloring.